 - Short-term and long-term views of campaigns

-- Online calendar-sharing between sales/marketing in ether Google Calendar or Outlook to ensure adoption
+- Online calendar-sharing between sales/marketing in either Google Calendar or Outlook to ensure adoption

 Budget and expense management